DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/finish.md

 We hope you enjoyed this workshop, that it grew your interest for this subject and gave you the tools to dive deeper.

-To summarize, and if you had to rememeber only a few things from this workshop, it would these:
+To summarize, and if you had to rememeber only a few things from this workshop, it would be these:

 - Things will break at scale, there is no avoiding it.
 - To catch these regressions, we can use end-to-end tests (Synthetics) and monitoring (RUM).